stephenkjohnston/stephen.codes/src/content/articles/cobol-input-output-basics.md

 ---
-title: "COBOL Fundamentals: Input and Output"
+title: "Learn COBOL: ACCEPT & DISPLAY Basics"
 excerpt: "Learn COBOL input and output with ACCEPT and DISPLAY.
 A beginner-friendly guide with examples to start coding interactively in minutes."
 pubDate: "2025-02-25"
 tag: "cobol"